Mason City, Iowa: Primary and secondary schools

 Madison Early Childhood Center.
 Past schools include Lincoln, Washington, Grant, Central Heights, Central, McKinley, Wilson, Jackson, Monroe and Garfield elementary schools, and Monroe and Roosevelt junior high schools.

 Newman Catholic Elementary/Middle School, Newman Catholic High School, and North Iowa Christian School.
 Mason City is also the home of the Worldwide College of Auctioning founded in 1933 by the well-known auctioneer Col. Joe Reisch and subsequently owned/operated for many years by Col. Gordon E. Taylor.

 Postsecondary education

-Mason City is home to several institutions of higher education, including the North Iowa Area Community College (formerly Mason City Junior College), a branch of Buena Vista University which is located on the NIACC campus, and Purdue University Global formerly known as Kaplan University.
-Hamilton College, a business school, has operated in the city since 1900.
+Mason City is home to several institutions of higher education, including the North Iowa Area Community College (NIACC, formerly Mason City Junior College), the first public two-year junior college in the state, and a branch of Buena Vista University located on the NIACC campus.

+Parks and recreation

+Mason City has a large number of parks, trails, and recreational areas for citizens and visitors to use.
+The municipal park system covers over 600 acres in total, with the largest park, Lester Milligan Park, at 81 acres.
+There are over 75 miles of biking trails (on-street and off-street), walking trails, and sidewalks within city limits.
+Amenities at local parks include playgrounds, shelters, trails, and sports courts.
+Some park amenities, including those in Parker's Woods Park and East Park, were built by the National Youth Administration and the Works Progress Administration that were organized under the New Deal during the Great Depression.

+There are over 30 sites of public recreation within city limits, including but not limited to East Park, West Park, Georgia Hanford Park, Monroe Park, Kentucky Waterworks Park, Asbury Park, Parker's Woods and MacNider Woods.
+Margaret MacNider City park and campgrounds is the site of the municipal pool and waterpark.